ivanoats/code-301/chapter1-persistence/README.md

 ---
 ## Data types
 A data type is a constraint on the kind of data a column can have.

-Having strong types can ensure that you are collecting accurate data.
+Having strong types helps you collect accurate and valid data.

 Example types are:
 - Integer